GKLabIPR/MicroED/SerialEM-macros/README.md

 located in `E:\SerialEM\ahk_scripts\`.
 If you place them somewhere else, please update the `ahk_dir` variables in the SerialEM macro (there are several occurences).

+NOTE: If you have a newer version of Advanced Scripting Interface, SerialEM might be capable of recording movies from Ceta.
+In this case, you don't need Verlox.
+Unfortunately we cannot test this.

+Others (e.g. [CRmov](https://serialemscripts.nexperion.net/script/44)) have used a loop in a SerialEM macro to capture frame by frame.
+In our test, this led to unpredictable and highly variable gaps between frames.
+So we don't recommend this approach.

 ### Beam stop and Verlox control

 `beam_stop_in.ahk` and `beam_stop_out.ahk` inserts and retracts the beam stop, respectively,